alebedev8425/AI_Investor_System/README-Windows.md

 In GitHub, copy the HTTPS clone url from the big green CODE button.
 Then in the terminal, type "git clone ", and paste the HTTPS clone url
-Then, cd to the name of the repository cloned
+Then, cd to the name of the repository cloned, it should be "AI_Investor_System" Lastly, when located in the right directory, type "code ." to open the project in a new vs code window.

 Tip: If your path contains spaces, quoting is fine:
 ```bat